Tactile-based force estimation for interaction control with robot fingers: Results

 \section{Results}

 This section presents the performance of our models for force estimation using tactile observations.
 We first evaluate all models in an offline benchmark, then assess their real-time performance on live data.
-Finally, we use those models estimations for force feedback in the closed-loop controller and compare performances with an open-loop controller.
-The code, dataset and additional video demonstrations are accessible at [\url{https://tinyurl.com/tac2f}].
+Finally, we use the estimations for force feedback in the closed-loop controller (Eq.~\ref{eq:full-controller}) and compare performances with an open-loop version of the controller (Eq.~\ref{eq:full-controller} with $\boldsymbol{K_i} = \boldsymbol{0}$).
+The code, dataset and additional video demonstrations are accessible here. [\url{https://tinyurl.com/tac2f}].